SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 - Maureen Hubka

 ### Selected topic:
- - Travel Insurance Claims Dataset
+Travel insurance claims.

 ### Reason:
-- The Travel Insurance Claims Dataset was chosen to investigate business opportunities to sell travel insurance in Singapore.
+The travel insurance claims dataset was chosen to investigate business opportunities to sell travel insurance.
 We can investigate the pros and cons of investing in this type of business and gain insight into the market's trends.
-We can use Machine Learning to gauge the accuaracy of the dataset to see if it can be used to develop a business model plan.
+We can use Machine Learning to gauge the accuracy of the dataset to see if it can be used to develop a business model plan.

 ### Description of the Data:

 The Travel Insurance Dataset is from a third-party travel insurance servicing company that is based in Singapore.
 The dataset was downloaded from Kaggle website.

 https://www.kaggle.com/datasets/mhdzahier/travel-insurance

-The following attributes are contained in the datset:
+The following attributes are contained in the dataset:
 - Target: Claim Status (Claim.Status)
 - Name of agency (Agency)
 - Type of travel insurance agencies (Agency.Type)
 - Distribution channel of travel insurance agencies (Distribution.Channel)